Jeremy Diamond (Chair)

 Scott Crawford (Director of Operations)

 Born and raised in Georgetown, Ontario and has been the Director of Operations at the Canadian Baseball Hall of Fame and Museum since January 2000.
 Prior to that he completed his Sports Administration degree at Durham College in Oshawa and obtained his BA in Anthropology/Archeaology at Lakehead Univeristy in Thunder Bay.
-Completed the Ontario Museum Association Museum Certificate in 2015.
-Currently ranked 80th in Bob Elliott’s top 100 list of most influential Canadians in baseball.
+Completed the Ontario Museum Association Museum Certificate.
+Currently ranked 83rd in Bob Elliott’s top 110 list of most influential Canadians in baseball.

 Christi Hudson (Curator)